Typos and errata for Swift & Wirkus'

 Cornell University Anonymous Donor Award

-National Security Agency (support of MTBI)
+National Security Agency (support of AMSSI and MTBI)

 Sloan Foundation (support of MTBI)